2016-2017 Leshner Leadership Institute Public Engagement Fellows: Climate Change

 Dr. Lips studies population biology and the community ecology of amphibians.
 Her lab focuses on the conservation and ecology of amphibians and reptiles at population, community, and ecosystem scales – especially as they are affected by emerging infectious disease and global change.
 She was a 2005 Leopold Fellow and earned a Ph.D. in Biology in 1995 from the University of Miami.

 Dr. Poulter recently joined the Biospheric Sciences Division at NASA Goddard Space Flight Center as a Research Scientist working on global studies of the terrestrial carbon cycle.
 His research focuses on understanding how carbon dioxide and methane are cycled between fossil fuels, the atmosphere, ocean, and land, using remote sensing data and ecosystem models.
-He formerly led the Ecosystem Dynamics Group and studies the role of terrestrial ecosystems in the global carbon cycle.
-He is a Faculty Fellow at the Montana Institute on Ecosystems, where he works on the Montana Climate Assessment, a stakeholder-driven initiative to understand and explain climate change impacts at the state level.
+He formerly led the Ecosystem Dynamics Group, studying the role of terrestrial ecosystems in the global carbon cycle, at the Montana Institute on Ecosystems.
+There, he worked on the Montana Climate Assessment, a stakeholder-driven initiative to understand and explain climate change impacts at the state level.
 Poulter served as a Contributing Author to Working Groups I and III of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.
 Poulter earned his Ph.D. in Environmental Science at the Nicolas School of the Environment and Earth Sciences at Duke University in 2005.

 Dr. Preston’s research focuses on enhancing understanding of climate change impacts, adaptation, and vulnerability and working across the science/policy boundary.
 He has contributed to the most recent National Climate Assessment and the Intergovernmental Panel on Climate Change’s Fifth Assessment Report.
 Preston is also the Director of the Infrastructure Resilience and Environmental Policy Program at the RAND Corporation and was formerly the Deputy Director of ORNL’s Climate Change Science Institute.
 He received a Ph.D. in environmental biology from the Georgia Institute of Technology in 2000.

 Enzo Sauma, Associate Professor of Engineering, Catholic University of Chile